Thomasporta/thomasporta.github.io/technicalart.md

 ### Sirenum

 Sirenum required a post processing effect to draw the outlines and apply a small amount of dithering.
 In order to draw the outlines I used a common outlining technique which detects discontinuities in the image rendered by the engine.
 Usually it is used with three sources of discontinuities - colors, normals and depth.
-You can find a good resource on such methods [here](https://alexanderameye.github.io/notes/edge-detection-outlines/).
-In Sirenum I only use colors.
+You can find a good resource on this method [here](https://alexanderameye.github.io/notes/edge-detection-outlines/).
+In Sirenum I only use discontinuities in colors.
 I modelled all models and could manually set vertex colors where I wanted lines to appear.

 ![Sirenum](/assets/img/Sirenum2.png)

 ### Moebius Style

-After playing Sable, I set out in making a Graphic Novel Moebius post processing shader.
+After playing Sable, I set out in making a Moebius inspired graphic novel post processing shader.
 This also uses a discontinuity based outline detection algorithm but it uses all three sources of discontinuities.
 This is coupled with a simple binary lighting model.
 Either an object is lit with the color of the main light source or it is in shadows.
 I also allow objects to have an edge map texture for custom edges - this is done in another render pass.
 A bloom effect supplements all of the above to give objects an extra level of presence.

 ![Sable](/assets/img/Sable1.PNG)